Dusty Coleman

 Dustin Michael Coleman (born April 20, 1987) is an American former professional baseball infielder.
-He previously played in Major League Baseball (MLB) for the Kansas City Royals and San Diego Padres.
+He played in Major League Baseball (MLB) for the Kansas City Royals and San Diego Padres.

 Amateur career

 Born in Sioux Falls, South Dakota, Coleman attended O'Gorman Catholic High School in Sioux Falls, where he played for the school's baseball team.
 He was named an all-state shortstop his junior and senior seasons, and went on to play baseball at Wichita State University.
 In 2008, he played collegiate summer baseball in the Cape Cod Baseball League for the Bourne Braves, and was named a league all-star.
 He was drafted by the Oakland Athletics in the 28th round of the 2008 Major League Baseball Draft.

 Professional career

 Oakland Athletics

-In 2014, playing in AA and batting .223/.300/.397 with 18 home runs, he led all minor leaguers with 500 or more plate appearances with a strikeout percentage of 36.5%.
+In 2014, playing for the Double-A Midland RockHounds, Coleman batted .223/.300/.397 with 18 home runs, and led all minor leaguers with 500 or more plate appearances with a strikeout percentage of 36.5%.